 EE 101 Electrical Engineering Skills (3) Electrical engineering subjects in a skill acquisition context at the freshman level.
 Learning, creative problem solving, brainstorming, technical information assimilation, and presentation skills development.
 Repeatable two times.
+A-F only.
 DP

 EE 160 Programming for Engineers (4) (3 Lec, 1 3-hr Lab) Introductory course on computer programming and modern computing environments in C with an emphasis on algorithm and program design, implementation, and debugging.
 Includes a hands-on laboratory to develop and practice programming skills.
 A-F only.
 Pre: MATH 241 (or concurrent) or MATH 251A (or concurrent) or consent.

 EE 196 Freshman Project (V) Freshman level individual or team project under EE faculty direction and guidance.
 This project provides early student entry into EE hands-on project activity providing practical skills, EE subject exposure and experience.
 Second semester freshman standing required.
 Repeatable unlimited times.
 CENG, EE, and PREN majors only.
 A-F only.
 Pre: consent.